gcortes/Lutron-HomeWorks-Switch/README.md

 3. Click the green Create New Device Handler button at the right.
 4. Click the From Code tab.
 5. Copy the entire contents of ? from this reposorty into the code window and click the Create button.
+6. Click the Save button
+7. Click the Publish button and select For Me.

 ### Create the Device